slightair/enoki/README.md

 }
 ```

-and run generate command with name `hello`, then you got following result.
+and run generate command with name `Hello`, then you got following result.

 ```swift
 import UIKit